Cosmodome: Space Station Mobility Trainer (SSMT)

 The SSMT was a device conceived with exercise while on-orbit in mind.
 It consists of a circular jogging pad in which a special chair and harness has been fitted.
 Once seated, the trainee may run freely forwards and backwards, rotating along the axis of the pad.

 Manned Maneuvering Unit

 The Manned Maneuvering Unit simulates the NASA vehicle of the same name.
 By forcing compressed air out of rubber pads, the Space Camp MMU functions as a hovercraft, and is hence able to move with little resistance.
 A series of motors controlled via user input allow for horizontal translations and rotations, and a large gear and hydraulic pump allow for 360 degree roll and 30 degree pitch respectively.

-5 Degrees of Freedom

 Multi-Axis Chair

 A trainee is strapped to the multi-axis chair which spins on three axes, disorientating its occupant.
 The trainee's challenge at the multi-axis chair is to read words, identify images, and do other tasks while rolling in three dimensions simultaneously.